MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/google-bigquery-aad.md

 >[!Note]
 >Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

+>[!Note]
+>There is a known issue around connecting to Google BigQuery (Azure AD) where connections will fail due to a driver issue.
+A fix is being identified and this documentation page will be updated once we have a resolution.

 ## Prerequisites